Guilherme Santos (footballer, born 2001)

-Guilherme Santos da Silva (born 13 May 2001) is a Brazilian professional footballer who plays as a winger for Avaí, on loan from Atlético Mineiro.
+Guilherme Santos da Silva (born 13 May 2001) is a Brazilian professional footballer who plays as a winger for Botafogo-PB.

 Football career

 Santos passed by the youth academy of Grêmio Laranjeiras, Rio Branco, and Porto Vitória before signing with Atlético Mineiro in 2017.
 In 2020, he signed on loan with Coimbra.
 Santos made his professional debut with Coimbra in a 2-1 Campeonato Mineiro loss to Tombense on 27 July 2020, scoring his side's only goal in his debut.
 On 11 November 2020, Santos signed a professional contract with Atlético Mineiro until 2023.